 SAP translation is a complex undertaking that requires specialized expertise to avoid its many pitfalls.
 Our SAP-certified consultants, project managers and translators make sure we only translate the texts you need into the local language, using the correct SAP terminology.
 We develop a tailor-made translation strategy that allows us to complete any project on time and on budget.
 We work with the official SAP translation tools which include transactions SE63 and LXE_MASTER.

 We provide high-quality SAP translation services into all 40 SAP languages.
 But that’s not all: We’ll define the project scope, provide an initial estimate of the project costs and perform language testing on the final translated product.

 SAP Language Services Supplier of the Year 2014-2015

 Transaction SE63 is a tool for translating custom SAP developments, customizing entries and forms.
 It is part of the SAP Standard, so instead of having to invest in additional translation software, you get a very powerful, rock-solid translation tool that comes with every SAP system.
 Transaction SE63 is admittedly fairly complex, but offers many advantages.

-These features put it ahead of any other stand-alone SAP translation tool.
+These features put transaction SE63 ahead of any other stand-alone SAP translation tool.
 And while we always extend SE63’s feature set using our custom tools, we recommend using it as a starting point for most SAP translation projects.